melbaa/emotespamjs/README.md

 It allows the script to be debugged from the dev tools in the browser.

 # Install
-Scripts assumes you have Better Twitch TV (BetterTTV) installed.
+Script assumes you have Better Twitch TV (BetterTTV) and greasemonkey (or tampermonkey on eg. a chromebook) working.

 To use, [install it](https://github.com/melbaa/emotespamjs/raw/master/emotespam.user.js) and edit your nick from manage user scripts -> options -> Edit this user script.